DFE-Digital/early-years-foundation-recovery/README.md

 All containers for the project are named with the prefix `recovery_`.
 The project uses chained **Docker Compose** files to prepare different environments.

+There are also several scripts which can be run if Podman is installed.
+All of these Podman-specific scripts start with `bin/podman-...`.
+All Docker-related scripts start with `bin/docker-...`

 These commands help maintain your containerised workspace:

 - `bin/docker-build` creates tagged images for all the services